Africa's biggest city Lagos locks down to defend against coronavirus

 On Monday, the federal government in Abuja said it had begun cash transfers to Nigeria’s poorest households to sustain them through the crisis.

-Across the continent, other countries have introduced their own relief programs for people, including South Africa, Zimbabwe and Botswana.
+Across the continent, other countries have introduced their own relief programmes for people, including South Africa, Zimbabwe and Botswana.

 Botswana President Mokgweetsi Masisi on Tuesday declared a State of Emergency following three confirmed coronavirus cases.
 The southern African country will enter a 28-day lockdown from midnight Thursday.